-- Another variety is our easy and really fast batches of Instant Pot oatmeal, that one is really great.
+- Another variety is to make baked peach oatmeal in the oven, that one is really great.
 Of course, instant oats work for a quick on the go morning too in the microwave.

 Either way you just can’t go wrong with these.
 I love raisins and brown sugar on top but maple syrup is great for an added bit of natural sweetness.
 My husband insists on some vanilla almond milk on top which makes it creamy and thins it out a bit, mine has to be really thick.